-Most parents may not realize that when it comes to saving for college, you have multiple college saving options available to you and your family.
+Most parents may not realize that you have multiple college saving options (including more than one type of 529 plan) available to you and your family when it comes to saving for college.
 But whether you are the parents of multiples (twins, trips, quads, etc.) or have multiple kids, how do you determine what the best college savings plan option is best for you?

 A Prepaid 529 Plan May Not Sound as Good as Advertised

 At first glance, it appears as though a prepaid 529 plan could be the best option given that they provide assurances that your investment will keep up with the rate of college tuition inflation while mitigating the market risk.
 However, you are a few crucial facts that you need to know:

 - You’re not locking in today’s cost; you are locking in an inflated future cost.

 - Because state prepaid plans can only be fully redeemed at state public universities, the program will typically only cover the weighted average of in-state tuition if a student attends a private or out-of-state institution.